 The gig economy presents opportunities for both employees and employers.
 Employees have the freedom to determine what projects they’ll accept and when.
 Employers can staff short-term projects and save on the costs of benefits typically paid to full-time staff.

-But employers may lose out on those benefits if they don’t have an efficient way for gig workers to handle business expenses.
+But employers may lose out on those benefits.
+If they don’t have an efficient way for gig workers to handle business expenses, workers might just look elsewhere.

 Like traditional workers, gig workers appreciate expedience when it comes to getting paid.
 In fact, the Gig Economy Index found 84.5 percent of those surveyed would take on more gig work if they were paid faster.